Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 The next options determine if the sam file needs to be deleted after processing, whether the bam file needs to be sorted and indexed, if the [transposon mapping](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_transposonmapping/transposonmapping_satay.py) needs to be performed and if a flagstat report needs to be created (the quality report of the alignment).

 <img src="C:\Users\gregoryvanbeek\Documents\GitHub\LaanLab-SATAY-DataAnalysis\documentation\media\satay_settingswindow.png" alt="satay.sh_settings_window" width=700>

+#### Tutorial

+Note before use: When down-/uploading files to the N-drive or M-drive, the drives will disconnect automatically after 10 minutes of inactivity.
+Since the files are typically large the down-/uploading therefore takes more then 10 minutes to complete, you should click back and forth to some folders once every few minutes in the drives to reset the timer.

+- [ ] Log in to the Linux desktop (log in credentials can be found at `N:\tnw\BN\LL\Shared\LinuxMachines\LinuxDesktop_LoginCredentials.txt`).
+  - [ ] When using remote access, install the free version of [Teamviewer](https://www.teamviewer.com/nl/) on your computer and connect with the computer using the credentials found in the file mentioned above.
+- [ ] If your data file is on the N-drive, it should be copied to the Linux desktop for the processing to work smoothly (if you have no data set, there is a test fastq file already on the Linux desktop, so you can skip the following steps):
+  - [ ] For this, go to `Files` (located in the left bar) and click `Other Locations` on the left menu in Files.
+  - [ ] On the bottom at `Connect to Server` enter: `sftp://sftp.tudelft.nl/` and click `Connect`.
+  - [ ] If required, log in with your personal tudelft credentials.
+  - [ ] Navigate to your data file (staff-bulk is the N-drive and staff-groups is the M-drive).
+  - [ ] Copy the data set to `Documents/satay/datasets/`.
+  - [ ] Close `Files`.
+- [ ] Open the `Terminal` (located in the left bar) and enter `cd ~/Documents/satay/software/`.
+- [ ] To start the workflow, enter `bash satay.sh`.
+This should open a window to select a fastq file.
+- [ ] At the bottom right, select the right extension to be able to find your file, navigate to the location of your data set and select your fastq file and press `OK`.
+(For the test fastq, navigate to `Documents/satay/datasets/singleendtestfolder/SRR062634.fastq.gz`).
+- [ ] In the next window enter the parameters and options.
+Click `Open adapters file` to change the sequences that need to be trimmed (if any).

 #### How does it work